BudTrainer's Big Bud Academy

 Step 2 - Make a hole

-In order to plant that young marijuana plant into the soil you need a hole the same size as the BudCups (or other plastic container).
+Make a hole the same size as the BudCups.
 For this, you can start from the center and slowly dig a hole in the soil by pulling it to the sides with your hands.
-Once the hole is about the size of the BudCups, it is ready for transplant.
+Once the hole is about the size of the BudCups, your seedling is ready for transplant.

 BudPots with soil and hands wearing white gloves digging hole for seedling